crossroads/release-notes/README.md

-  --email-subject <subject>  Subject of the email --app-name <name>          Name of the app --jira-code <code>         Jira ticket code (default: "GCW") --help                     display help for command
+  --email-subject <subject>  Subject of the email --app-name <name>          Name of the app --jira-code <code>         Jira ticket code (default: "GCW") --unshallow                Unshallows a shallow repository before reading the commites --help                     display help for command
 ```